jfrog/terraform-provider-artifactory/docs/resources/artifactory_managed_user.md

-# Artifactory User Resource
+# Artifactory Managed User Resource

-Provides an Artifactory user resource.
-This can be used to create and manage Artifactory users.
+Provides an Artifactory managed user resource.
+This can be used to create and maintain Artifactory users.

 Note: User passwords are never returned through the API.
 Since they are never returned they cannot be managed by directly through Terraform.
 However, it is possible to store a "known" state for the password and make changes if it's updated in Terraform.
 Removing the password argument does not reset the password; it just removes Terraform from storing the "known" state.